 Academic Affairs and Undergraduate Studies are the units on campus responsible for UW-Eau Claire faculty-led immersion programs.
-The coordinator of all programs is Jeff DeGrave, Intercultural Immersion Coordinator.
+The coordinator of all programs is Shanti Freitas, Intercultural Immersion Coordinator.

-Contact Jeff DeGrave (degravjr@uwec.edu or (715) 836-4471) with questions about the program, activities, academics, health and counseling services, housing, the cost estimate for your program, and UW-Eau Claire course credits.
+Contact Shanti Freitas (freitasb@uwec.edu or 715-836-6037) with questions about the program, activities, academics, health and counseling services, housing, the cost estimate for your program, and UW-Eau Claire course credits.

-Assistant Coordinator: Kim Reed (reedka@uwec.edu or (715) 836-5940) works with all faculty-led immersion programs on general information.
+Assistant Coordinator: Kimberly Reed (reedka@uwec.edu or 715-836-5940) works with all faculty-led immersion programs on general information.
 Contact Kim with questions regarding your online study abroad application, outstanding forms, arrival and departure itineraries, and CISI enrollment.

-Faculty/Staff Leader: Your program will have 1-2 UW-Eau Claire Faculty / Staff Leaders who are responsible for teaching your course abroad as well as leading the program.
+Faculty/Staff Leader: Your program will have 1-2 UW-Eau Claire Faculty/Staff Leaders who are responsible for teaching your course abroad as well as leading the program.
 They will also work with you before you leave to get you ready for the program, complete any academic preparation and readings, and discuss cultural adjustment.
-Please contact your Faculty/Staff

-Leader with questions regarding the in-country itinerary, course requirements or syllabus, or local accommodations or activities.
+Please contact your Faculty/Staff Leader with questions regarding the in-country itinerary, course requirements or syllabus, or local accommodations or activities.